motahare-M0r/opencv_image_editor/README.md

 # OpenCV Image Editor

-A step-by-step image processing project built with **OpenCV** and **Python**, focusing on image enhancement techniques and preparing images for further computer vision tasks.
+A step-by-step image processing project built with **OpenCV** and **Python**, focusing on image enhancement, segmentation, and structural analysis as preparation for advanced computer vision tasks.

-This project is developed incrementally in multiple phases, each introducing new image processing concepts.
+This project is developed incrementally in multiple phases, where each phase introduces new image processing concepts and techniques.

 ---